Amneal Pharmaceuticals (NYSE:AMRX) Coverage Initiated by Analysts at StockNews.com

-StockNews.com initiated coverage on shares of Amneal Pharmaceuticals (NYSE:AMRX – Free Report) in a report released on Tuesday morning.
+StockNews.com began coverage on shares of Amneal Pharmaceuticals (NYSE:AMRX – Free Report) in a research report released on Monday morning.
 The firm issued a buy rating on the stock.

-AMRX has been the subject of a number of other reports.
-Barclays raised their target price on shares of Amneal Pharmaceuticals from $4.00 to $5.00 and gave the stock an overweight rating in a report on Friday, August 4th.
-TheStreet upgraded shares of Amneal Pharmaceuticals from a d+ rating to a c- rating in a report on Tuesday, August 15th.
-Truist Financial restated a buy rating and set a $6.00 target price on shares of Amneal Pharmaceuticals in a report on Wednesday, September 6th.
-Finally, Piper Sandler raised their target price on shares of Amneal Pharmaceuticals from $3.00 to $5.00 and gave the stock an overweight rating in a report on Monday, August 7th.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company.
-According to MarketBeat.com, the stock currently has an average rating of Moderate Buy and a consensus price target of $4.80.
+A number of other equities research analysts also recently issued reports on the stock.
+Barclays increased their price objective on shares of Amneal Pharmaceuticals from $4.00 to $5.00 and gave the stock an overweight rating in a research note on Friday, August 4th.
+Piper Sandler raised their target price on Amneal Pharmaceuticals from $3.00 to $5.00 and gave the company an overweight rating in a report on Monday, August 7th.
+TheStreet raised Amneal Pharmaceuticals from a d+ rating to a c- rating in a report on Tuesday, August 15th.
+Finally, Truist Financial lifted their target price on Amneal Pharmaceuticals from $6.00 to $7.00 and gave the company a buy rating in a research report on Wednesday, November 8th.
+One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to MarketBeat.com, the company presently has a consensus rating of Moderate Buy and a consensus price target of $4.80.

-Hedge funds have recently made changes to their positions in the company.
-Morgan Stanley lifted its position in Amneal Pharmaceuticals by 935.8% in the 4th quarter.
-Morgan Stanley now owns 4,220,998 shares of the company’s stock worth $8,400,000 after buying an additional 3,813,489 shares in the last quarter.
-Millennium Management LLC lifted its position in Amneal Pharmaceuticals by 153.3% in the 4th quarter.
-Millennium Management LLC now owns 5,013,378 shares of the company’s stock worth $9,977,000 after buying an additional 3,034,426 shares in the last quarter.
-Norges Bank purchased a new stake in Amneal Pharmaceuticals in the 4th quarter worth approximately $5,402,000.
-Rubric Capital Management LP purchased a new stake in Amneal Pharmaceuticals in the 2nd quarter worth approximately $8,064,000.
-Finally, Vanguard Group Inc. lifted its position in Amneal Pharmaceuticals by 10.8% in the 1st quarter.
-Vanguard Group Inc. now owns 12,830,372 shares of the company’s stock worth $53,504,000 after buying an additional 1,255,477 shares in the last quarter.
-Hedge funds and other institutional investors own 31.82% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Morgan Stanley increased its position in Amneal Pharmaceuticals by 935.8% in the 4th quarter.
+Morgan Stanley now owns 4,220,998 shares of the company’s stock valued at $8,400,000 after acquiring an additional 3,813,489 shares during the period.
+Millennium Management LLC raised its position in Amneal Pharmaceuticals by 153.3% during the 4th quarter.
+Millennium Management LLC now owns 5,013,378 shares of the company’s stock worth $9,977,000 after purchasing an additional 3,034,426 shares during the last quarter.
+Norges Bank acquired a new position in Amneal Pharmaceuticals during the 4th quarter worth about $5,402,000.
+Rubric Capital Management LP bought a new stake in shares of Amneal Pharmaceuticals in the 2nd quarter valued at about $8,064,000.
+Finally, Vanguard Group Inc. increased its stake in shares of Amneal Pharmaceuticals by 10.8% in the first quarter.
+Vanguard Group Inc. now owns 12,830,372 shares of the company’s stock valued at $53,504,000 after buying an additional 1,255,477 shares during the period.
+31.82% of the stock is currently owned by institutional investors.

 About Amneal Pharmaceuticals